A lot of businesses are starting to take their content marketing campaigns seriously.

 - Text – Blog posts

-You don’t always have to create your own content.
+You don’t always have to create your own content to boost your brand awareness.

 That’s because there’s always the option to hire people to create the content for you.

-In fact, more and more companies are looking to outsource their content creation, as shown by the chart below.
+In fact, more and more companies are looking to outsource their content creation to a content marketing institute, as shown by the chart below.

 As you can see, when compared to 2014, 2% more companies were using an ‘agency partner,’ to help write their content in 2015.